The relocation threat is overstated. Email your city councilors →

 This analysis uses public records and comparable arena data.
 Several key documents have not yet been released, including the full lease draft, revenue waterfall, independent arena valuation, General Fund ROI model, maintenance reserve schedule, and cost-overrun allocation.

 Where data is missing, this page identifies what officials should disclose before voting.
 The purpose is not to pretend every unknown is settled.
-The purpose is to prevent public officials from treating unverified relocation claims as a reason to accept undisclosed or below-market lease terms.
+The purpose is to make sure unverified relocation claims aren't used to justify undisclosed or below-market lease terms.

 Data Sources